 A series of lecture and discussion sessions centering on current problems in counseling and guidance.
 Designed to serve the needs of any person desiring to keep informed of developments in this area.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit of six units of 596 applicable to a master's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
-(Formerly numbered and entitled Counselor Education 506, "Guidance Conference".)
+(Formerly numbered and entitled Counselor Education 506, Guidance Conference.)
 GRADUATE COURSES 610A-610B.
 Determinants of Human Behavior (3-3) Implications of theory and research in behavioral sciences for the understanding of human behavior.
 Counselor Education 610A deals with personality theories and psychological determinants of behavior; 610B with social and cultural determinants.
 615. Seminar in Multicultural Dimensions in Counseling (3) Issues, insights and techniques for improving effectiveness in working with culturally different populations.
 616. Counselors as Change Agents: Theory and Practice (4) Three lectures and three hours of laboratory.

 Organizational models, system analysis, power, and change theories and strategies as applied to educational institutions.
-Laboratory emphasis on change techniques for counselors 620.
-Guidance Services in Public Education (3) Historical, philosophical and legal bases of pupil personnel services; staff roles and relationships in a variety of organizational patterns.
+Laboratory emphasis on change techniques for counselors and student personnel workers.
+620. Guidance Services in Public Education (3) Historical, philosophical and legal bases of pupil personnel services; staff roles and relationships in a variety of organizational patterns.
 621. Introduction to School Psychology (3) Introduction to school psychology: roles (assessing, counseling, consulting) skills (innovative techniques, consultation); and issues (modifying the system, multicultural impact).
-Prerequisite: Education 690.
+640. Theory and Process of Appraisal (3) Prerequisite: Education 690.

 Measurement theory and procedures, including interpretation of test results.
 Not open to students with credit in Counselor Education 645.

 640L.
-Appraisal Laboratory (1) Cr/NC Three hours of laboratory.
+Appraisal Laboratory (1) Cr/NC

+Three hours of laboratory.

 Prerequisite: Credit or concurrent registration in Counselor Education 640.
 Directed laboratory activity focusing on topics presented in Counselor Education 640.
 642A-642B.
 Individualized Appraisal of Learning Characteristics (4-4) Three lectures and three hours of laboratory.

 Prerequisite: Counselor Education 640.
 Counselor Education 642A is prerequisite to 642B.
 Administration and interpretation of instruments and techniques for assessing learning characteristics of children from multicultural settings.
-642A: Individualized intellectual assessment of school-aged children 642B.
-Sabalastings.
-642A: Individualized intellectual assessment of school-aged children 642B.
-Sabalastings. ment of school-aged children.
-642B: Scholastic status, learning aptitudes, social maturity, interpersonal relations and hobovisral school-aged children. interpersonal relations and behavioral adjustment.
-(Formerly numbered Counselor Education
+642A: Individualized intellectual assessment of school-aged children.
+642B: Scholastic status, learning aptitudes, social maturity, interpersonal relations and behavioral adjustment.
+(Formerly numbered Counselor Education 641A-641B.)

 645. Appraisal and Career Development (6)

 Five lectures and three hours of laboratory.